Neptune-Crypto/neptune-core/README.md

 # Neptune Core

 Neptune-core is the reference implementation for the [Neptune](https://neptune.cash/) protocol.
 The implementation is not complete yet, but already supports many integral components.
-In particular, alpha-net is live.
+In particular, beta-net is live.

 ## Installing